MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 - India: Central India
 - Japan: Japan East
 - UK: UK South

+### Share the virtual network with Windows 365 service principal

+In order to use your virtual network for hosted machines, you will need to grant Windows 365 service principal with the following permissions:
+- Reader permission on the Azure subscription.
+- Network contributor permission on the specified resource group.
+- Network contributor permission on the virtual network.

 ### Share the virtual network with Power Automate makers